lucamodic/Notes-App/README.md

 # Notes-App

-In this app I learned the basics for Node, nodemon, chalk and yargs.
+In this app I learned the basics for node, nodemon, chalk and yargs.